RGGH/ejwt/README.md

-# ejwt — Simple JWT Authentication Server
+# Simple JWT Authentication Server

 This is a minimal Actix-Web server in Rust that demonstrates basic JSON Web Token (JWT) authentication.
 It exposes three endpoints: